matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 a large amount of the matrix ecosystem relies upon this behavior.
 However, a conscious effort should be made by all users to use the privacy respecting endpoints outlined above.
 Identity services may disallow use of the v1 endpoint.

+Base64 has been chosen to encode the value due to it's ubiquitous support in many languages, however it does mean that special characters in the address will have to be encoded when used as a parameter value.

 ## Security considerations